tensorpack/tensorpack/docs/tutorial/inference.md

 1. The model (the graph): you've already written it yourself with TF symbolic functions.
 2. The trained parameters: tensorpack saves them in standard TF checkpoint format.

-Therefore, you can build the graph for inference, load the checkpoint, and apply any processing or deployment TensorFlow supports.
-These are unrelated to tensorpack, and you'll need to read TF docs and __do it on your own__.

 ### Step 1: build the model

 You can build a graph however you like, with pure TensorFlow.
 If your model is written with